Caleb-Tech001/study-earn/README.md

 StudyEarn is a learning platform where users earn real money and points by completing educational activities:

-1. **Skill-to-Earn**: Complete courses, quizzes, and modules to earn USD and points.
+- **Skill-to-Earn**: Complete courses, quizzes, and modules to earn USD and points
-2. **Wallet System**: Track earnings, withdraw to bank accounts, and manage points.
+- **Wallet System**: Track earnings, withdraw to bank accounts, and manage points
-3. **Marketplace**: Redeem points for products or upload items to sell.
+- **Marketplace**: Redeem points for products or upload items to sell
-4. **Community Support**: Ask questions, share knowledge, and earn through peer learning.
+- **Community Support**: Ask questions, share knowledge, and earn through peer learning
-5. **Leaderboards**: Compete with other learners for top rankings.
+- **Leaderboards**: Compete with other learners for top rankings
-6. **AI Assistant**: Voice-enabled study companion powered by OpenAI.
+- **AI Assistant**: Voice-enabled study companion powered by OpenAI
-7. **Referral Program**: Earn bonuses by inviting friends.
+- **Referral Program**: Earn bonuses by inviting friends
-8. **Opportunities**: Sponsorships, Scholarships, Internships, and Hackathons.
+- **Opportunities**: Sponsorships, Scholarships, Internships, and Hackathons
-9. **And more**: Explore additional features on the platform.
+- **And more**: Kindly explore additional features on the platform.

 ## Key Features